Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 BCG Vaccine Bladder Cancer

 The study of BCG anti-tumor activity began in 1929.
 Since 1977, BCG vaccination has been the standard therapy for treating high-risk nonmuscle-invasive bladder cancer (NMIBC) patients to avoid the recurrence and progression of the disease.
 BCG is the most common intravesical immunotherapy for treating early-stage bladder cancer, according to Cancer.org.
-BCG vaccination induces the recruitment and polarization of macrophages towards a pro-inflammatory phenotype, accompanied by induction of the inflammatory cytokines tnfa, il1b, and il6 in the tumor microenvironment.
+BCG vaccination induces the recruitment and polarization of macrophages towards a pro-inflammatory phenotype, accompanied by the induction of the inflammatory cytokines TNF-α, IL-1β, and IL-6 in the tumor microenvironment.
 Macrophages directly induced apoptosis of human cancer cells through zebrafish TNF signaling.

 Serum Institute of India's BCG vaccine is exported to Canada for immunotherapy to treat bladder cancer.
-In Australia, intravesical immunotherapy BCG is approved.
-On April 22, 2024, the U.S. FDA Approved the multi-dose ANKTIVA for BCG-Unresponsive Non-Muscle Invasive Bladder Cancer.
+In Australia, intravesical immunotherapy with BCG is approved for use.
+On April 22, 2024, the U.S. FDA approved the multi-dose ANKTIVA for BCG-unresponsive non-muscle Invasive Bladder Cancer.
 The End Drug Shortages Alliance confirmed in 2023 that about 20% of the organizations were not providing complete BCG vaccination routines to eligible cancer patients.
-When comparing BCG strains, the Tice stain showed a relatively high probability of recurrence compared with the Connaught (RR, 1.29; 95% CI 1.01–1.64) and RIVM (RR, 2.04, 95% CI 1.28–3.25) strains.
+When comparing BCG strains, the Tice stain showed a relatively high probability of recurrence compared with the Connaught (RR, 1.29; 95% CI 1.01–1.64) and RIVM (RR, 2.04; 95% CI 1.28–3.25) strains.

 BCG Vaccine Diabetes

-Various studies are testing whether BCG vaccine therapy can improve Type 1 Diabetes blood sugar control through changes in metabolism.
+Various studies are investigating whether BCG vaccine therapy can enhance blood sugar control in Type 1 Diabetes by altering metabolism.
 In January 2023, PLOS ONE published the results of two observational studies.
-The epidemiological evidence analyzed here suggests that BCG may play a role in the prevention of T1D but does not support the prevention of T2D, most likely because of interference by metformin.
-Our ecological analysis of global data suggests a role for neonatal BCG in preventing T1D and, to a lesser extent, T2D.
-Researchers from Massachusetts General Hospital (MGH) presented positive updates in 2021 on their trials of the BCG vaccine to safely and significantly lower blood sugars.
-Over three years, BCG returns gene expression in Tregs in type 1 diabetics to a pattern consistent with non-type 1 control subjects.
-In June 2018, an MGH research team published in npj Vaccines - Three years after receiving two administrations of the BCG vaccine four weeks apart, all members of a group of adults with longstanding type 1 diabetes showed an improvement in HbA1c to near normal levels.
+The epidemiological evidence analyzed here suggests that BCG may play a role in the prevention of type 1 diabetes (T1D) but does not support its role in preventing type 2 diabetes (T2D), most likely due to the interference of metformin.
+Our ecological analysis of global data suggests a potential role for neonatal BCG in preventing type 1 diabetes (T1D) and, to a lesser extent, type 2 diabetes (T2D).
+Researchers from Massachusetts General Hospital (MGH) presented positive updates in 2021 on their trials of the BCG vaccine, which aim to safely and significantly lower blood sugar levels.
+Over the course of three years, BCG restores the gene expression pattern of Tregs in type 1 diabetics to a pattern consistent with that of non-type 1 control subjects.
+In June 2018, an MGH research team published in npj Vaccines that three years after receiving two administrations of the BCG vaccine, four weeks apart, all members of a group of adults with longstanding type 1 diabetes showed an improvement in HbA1c to near-normal levels.
 This improvement persisted for the following five years.

 BCG Vaccine Eczema

-The Murdoch Children's Research Institute's initial study findings were published in the journal Allergy on August 24, 2021, which showed that the BCG vaccine had a modest beneficial effect in preventing eczema in high-risk infants.
+The Murdoch Children's Research Institute's initial study findings, published in the journal Allergy on August 24, 2021, showed that the BCG vaccine had a modest beneficial effect in preventing eczema in high-risk infants.
 However, a single dose of BCG-Denmark soon after birth could reduce the incidence of eczema in infants with two atopic parents.

 BCG Vaccination Endometriosis

 A mini-review published in 2021 addresses the possible use of BCG as a therapeutic for endometriosis, a syndrome of chronic pelvic pain due to ectopic growth of endometrial-type tissue outside of the uterine lining.
-The immunity of endometriosis reveals a complex balance between systemic pro-inflammatory immune activation and local anti-inflammatory characteristics that permit tumor growth.
+The immune response to endometriosis reveals a complex balance between systemic pro-inflammatory immune activation and local anti-inflammatory characteristics that permit tumor growth.
 Lesions of endometriosis have an immune-cell-rich stroma with aberrant expression of pro- and anti-inflammatory cytokines, including IL-16, IL-18, and IL-1.
-BCG vaccination has been shown to alter secreted pro-inflammatory cytokines.
+BCG vaccination has been shown to alter the secretion of pro-inflammatory cytokines.

 BCG Vaccine Herpes

-The Lancet's eClinicalMedicine published results from a phase 3 clinical trial conducted across multiple countries on October 16, 2023, assessing BCG vaccination's impact on recurrent herpes labialis.
-The study's results imply that BCG-induced non-specific immune responses can enhance the body's immune response, particularly in males with frequent recurrences.
+The Lancet's eClinicalMedicine published results from a phase 3 clinical trial conducted across multiple countries on October 16, 2023, assessing the impact of BCG vaccination on recurrent herpes labialis.
+The study's results suggest that BCG-induced non-specific immune responses can enhance the body's immune response, particularly in males with a history of frequent recurrences.

 A systematic review of Medline, EMBASE, and PubMed in June 2020 identified 16 articles that were deemed relevant, comprising eight animal and eight human studies (301 patients).
 In nonrandomized human studies (that failed to control for a placebo effect), BCG vaccination appeared beneficial in 78% of adults with recurrent herpes genitalis or labialis, with 37% being recurrence-free for an extended period, 41% experiencing less frequent or severe episodes, and only 22% reporting no change.
 In the two studies on recurrent herpes labialis, 94% appeared to benefit from BCG.
-The one randomized controlled trial used an intervention in the control group with immunomodulatory effects, thus limiting interpretation.
-In conclusion, the BCG vaccine is a readily available vaccine candidate intervention to decrease disease associated with HSV infection.
+The one randomized controlled trial used an intervention in the control group with immunomodulatory effects, which limited its interpretation.
+In conclusion, the BCG vaccine is a readily available vaccine candidate that can help decrease diseases associated with HSV infection.

 BCG Vaccine HIV